 Several reasons can explain the resurgence in the number of active TB cases in Nunavik, including social factors such as overcrowded housing, malnutrition, poverty, and alcohol/drug abuse.
 Even a poorly ventilated room where people meet regularly, such as gathering houses, can suddenly become a highly contagious location for the disease to spread.

 The Public Health Department of the Nunavik Regional Board of Health and Social Services (NRBHSS) has initiated a communication strategy aimed at informing Nunavimmiut about TB.
-Through the website you will learn how to detect and how to treat the disease.
-You will also learn the importance of helping those who become ill to overcome their fears in getting proper care.

 Access press releases related to TB published in the last few years;